PatientZero-AU/pz-cheeseria-juniors-java/server/README.md

 ## Build and Run Locally

 The project uses Gradle as its build tool, so once we have the right java, building the app is simple.
+We use the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), which will download the correct version of gradle if needed, and then use it.
+You do not need to have gradle installed on your machine, although it won't cause problems if you do.

 Change to the server directory and run:

 ### `./gradlew run`